VibeHost

 vibehost deploy --channel staging --json

-# 2. After QA approves, promote without rebuild
+Then, after QA approves, promote without rebuild:

 vibehost promote <deploymentId> --to-channel production --app my-app